UWSysLab/diamond/README.md

-The file `README.md` in the `scripts` directory gives instructions for using a script that automates the process of starting and stopping servers on remote hosts using rsync and ssh.
+The file `README.md` in the `scripts` directory gives instructions for using a script that automates the process of starting and stopping servers on remote hosts using rsync and SSH.

 ## Cross-compiling Diamond for Android